cyb0rgdoll/ISC2-cc/README.md

 The Certified in Cybersecurity℠ (CC) is for anyone interested in gaining a basic understanding of cybersecurity concepts.
 This is an entry-level certification

+The CC exam covers various topics, including:

+    Security Principles
+    Incident Response, Business Continuity (BC), and Disaster Recovery (DR) Concepts Access Controls Concepts
+    Network Security
+    Security Operations

+The duration of this exam is 2hrs, number of items is 100 and passing grade is 700 out of 1000.

 [Certified-in-Cybersecurity-Exam-Outline-August-2022-English.pdf](https://github.com/user-attachments/files/17511953/Certified-in-Cybersecurity-Exam-Outline-August-2022-English.pdf)

 [ISC2 cc notes.docx](https://github.com/user-attachments/files/17511952/is2c.cc.notes.docx)